-Eastern State Penitentiary in Philadelphia, Pennsylvania is well known for several reasons.
-It was one of the most expensive prisons ever built in the world, it utilized a radical philosophy, it housed some of America’s most notorious criminals, and it is said to be the most haunted prison in the country.
+Eastern State Penitentiary in Philadelphia, Pennsylvania, is well known for several reasons.
+It was one of the most expensive prisons ever built in the world and utilized a radical philosophy.
+It housed some of America’s most notorious criminals, and it is said to be the most haunted prison in the country.

 The Philadelphia Society for Alleviating the Miseries of Public Prisons survives today, now called the Pennsylvania Prison Society, which promotes correctional reform and social justice.

 The men soon convinced the Commonwealth of Pennsylvania and started their work at the Walnut Street Jail.
 In 1790, a small “Penitentiary House” with 16 solitary cells was built.
 The inmates were segregated by sex and crime, vocational workshops were instituted to occupy the prisoners’ time, and much of the abusive behavior was abolished.
-But the facility was still overcrowded and as the population of the city increased, so did crime.
+But the facility was still overcrowded, and as the city’s population increased, so did the crime.